cessinideveloper/Myworld-webapp/README.md

 Overall it seems like a cool technology, but I wouldn't use it in any of my projects at the moment.
 Maybe if it comes out of the paywall I might give it another go.

-You can find the deployment for this POC [here](https://microfrontend-nextjs-poc.vercel.app/).